EmilyHoodenpyle/code-quiz/README.md

 ## Description

 This is a five question, timed quiz created using HTML, CSS, and JavaScript.
+The quiz begin when the user clicks the 'start' button, at which point the timer is started and the first question appears on screen.
+One question should be shown at a time and if a question is answered incorrectly, ten seconds is subtracted from the timer.
+The quiz is finished either when the timer runs out or all questions are answered.

 ## Table of Contents
 - [Installation](#installation)